meilisearch/documentation/resources/howtos/digitalocean_droplet.md

 ## Configure production settings in your MeiliSearch Droplet

-Configuring your MeiliSearch in a PRODUCTION environment on DigitalOcean droplet is very straightforward.
+Configuring your MeiliSearch in a **production** environment on DigitalOcean droplet is very straightforward.
 Establish an SSH connection with your droplet and a script will guide you through the process.

 ### 1. Make your domain name point to your droplet